Strongly coupled inert scalar sector with radiative neutrino masses: Summary and Conclusions

 \section{Summary and Conclusions}

 We have constructed an extension of the SM based on the gauge structure $SU(2)_2 \times SU(2)_1 \times U(1)_Y$, incorporating a strongly coupled inert scalar sector and discrete symmetries.
 The scalar sector includes two inert Higgs doublets, the SM Higgs doublet, a bidoublet from the $SU(2)_2 \times SU(2)_1$ sector, and a real scalar singlet responsible for the discrete symmetry breaking.
 This framework successfully addresses key issues such as the hierarchy problem and provides exotic composite states, including massive vector resonances.
 A novel feature of the model is the inclusion of the exotic scalars in the radiative generation of neutrino masses and universal seesaw mechanisms to yield the masses of the SM charged fermions lighter than the top quark, effectively resolving the SM fermion puzzle.
 The model successfully reproduces the mass spectra and mixing parameters of quarks and leptons within experimental uncertainties as can be seen in Sec. \ref{sec::4}.

 The study of the trilinear Higgs self-coupling reveals significant deviations from the SM expectation.
 The interplay between the extended scalar sector introduces sizeable radiative corrections to the Higgs potential, leading to observable modifications to the trilinear self-coupling of the SM-Higgs.
-Our work indicates that, despite these corrections, the model remains consistent with current experimental constraints as can be seen in Figures \ref{fig:trilineargraphs} and \ref{fig:trilinearampgraphs}.
+Our work indicates that, despite these corrections, the model remains consistent with current experimental constraints as can be seen in Figure \ref{fig:trilineargraphs}.
 Moreover, the parameter space allows for predictions that can be probed in upcoming collider experiments, particularly through precision measurements of the SM-Higgs self-coupling.
 This provides a crucial test of the underlying strong dynamics and its potential role in electroweak symmetry breaking.

 The model predicts significant contributions to the Higgs diphoton decay rate, $\Gamma_{h\rightarrow\gamma\gamma}$, arising from the one loop level exchange of charged scalars and heavy vector resonances.
 These contributions modify the decay amplitude through new quantum corrections, resulting in measurable deviations from the SM predictions.
 The computed Higgs diphoton signal strength $R_{\gamma\gamma}$ helps to constrain the scalar sector parameter space and aligns well with experimental values as is shown in Table \ref{tab:numerical scalars}.
 Additionally, this observable is stable against variations of the effective $\beta$ parameter associated with the internal dynamics of the strong sector.